Information Security at Swiss Re

 Information Security Programme

-Our information security programme and management approach are aligned to the international information security standard ISO/IEC 27002.
-They duly focus on our need to maintain the confidentiality, integrity and availability of the data that we hold.
+Our information security programme and management approach are threat-based and focus on our need to maintain the confidentiality, integrity and availability of our business process on which our clients and stakeholders depend.

-They also define how we protect that data and associated systems from a technical (cyber security) perspective.
-Here we have implemented multiple layers of protection to minimise the risks to both data and systems.
-Such protection includes network security controls, logical and physical access controls, maintaining up-to-date inventories (authorised hardware and software), system hardening, protection software, monitoring and response procedures, as well as regular information security awareness training of all involved employees.
+These frameworks also define how we protect that data and associated systems from a technical (cybersecurity) perspective.
+Here we have implemented multiple layers of protection to minimise the risks to both data and systems – including network security controls, logical and physical access controls, maintaining up-to-date inventories (authorised hardware and software), system hardening, protection software, monitoring and response procedures, Data Leakage Protection (DLP) as well as regular information security awareness training for all employees involved.

-We conduct an annual risk assessment of Swiss Re’s cyber security resilience, benchmarking against a wide range of good practice standards including ISO/IEC 27002, COBIT and NIST.
-Additionally, we also benchmark our own maturity against other similar financial institutions.
+We conduct an annual risk assessment of Swiss Re’s cybersecurity resilience, benchmarking against a wide range of best practice standards.
+Additionally, we benchmark our own maturity against other similar financial institutions.

 The process involves stakeholders throughout the company and results in mitigation measures and the revision of controls to respond to technological developments and evolving threats.
-It considers those cyber security threats of relevance for Swiss Re's business operations, the business information collected or stored, IT landscape, the availability and effectiveness of controls to protect information and IT landscape.
+It considers those cybersecurity threats of relevance for Swiss Re's business operations, the business information collected or stored, the IT landscape, the availability and effectiveness of controls to protect information and the IT landscape.

 Our compliance Policy Management Framework includes at least annual reviews of our information security policies to ensure that their requirements still appropriately address our risk exposure.
 Our internal assurance functions and external auditors also regularly audit these policies.